Since our cookie mix contains exclusively upcycled barley flour, it can be a little tricky to make on the first go. Here are a few tips you can try.

 We aim to have orders processed within 24 hours although it can take up to 2 business days to process an order.
 We typically deliver using Canada Post so you will receive a tracking number once the order is processed.
 Typically most customers within BC receive their order in 3 days or less, while outside of BC it can sometimes take up to one week.

-We are rapidly growing our retailers in 2022.
-Please visit our store locator page (provide link) to find a store near you.
+We are rapidly growing our retailers in 2023.
+Please visit our store locator page to find a store near you.
 If there aren’t any yet, feel free to mention Susgrainable to them, whether that’s in person or on social media… it all helps.
-You can also send us an email with the stores name (and address so we get the right one) and we’ll reach out to them to see if they are interested.
+You can also send us an email with the store's name (and address so we get the right one) and we’ll reach out to them to see if they are interested.
 Doing both provides us with the best chance to make our products more convenient for you and take an even bigger bite out of food waste.